 - move into an engineering management role, working with or managing other professionals.

-Gaining chartered status is an invaluable part of career development and can improve your chances of achieving senior posts, such as in project management and team leading.
+Gaining chartered status is an invaluable part of career development and can improve your chances of achieving senior posts, such as in project management and leading a team.

 Keeping up to date with technical, legislative and statutory changes is also a key part of successful career development.
-It is important to maintain professional knowledge of relevant industry software and technology as there are fast-moving changes in these areas.
+It is important that you maintain professional knowledge of relevant industry software and technology as there are fast-moving changes in these areas.

 Health and safety is also vitally important in the industry.

 Changing department or taking on a management role are possibilities in this industry and help to keep the job interesting, as well as being a way to modify it according to your preferences, for example if you are less keen on the design/engineering side of things.